 - Sierra Nevada Logging Museum – Arnold, CA

-Cool Off in Calaveras – Gemstone and Gold Panning
+3. Cool Off in Calaveras – Gemstone Mining and Gold Panning

-While exploring Calaveras caves and museums, find yourself elbow deep in cool water gem stone or gold panning at one of our many panning destinations throughout the county.
-Explore your options for gold panning below.
-Looking to gold pan in the wild with a guide?
-Schedule an appointment with Angels Camp local Mark Darby of Gold Rush Originals here.
+While exploring Calaveras caves and museums, find yourself elbow deep in cool water gem stone mining or gold panning at one of our many panning destinations throughout the county.
+Explore your options below, or if you’re looking for an authentic gold panning experience just like in 1849, you can schedule an appointment with Angels Camp local Mike Darby of Gold Rush Originals here.

-- Gold panning California Cavern near San Andreas, CA.
+- Gemstone panning California Cavern near San Andreas, CA.

-- Gold panning Mercer Caverns near Murphys, CA.
+- Gemstone panning Mercer Caverns near Murphys, CA.

-- Gold panning Moaning Cavern near Angels Camp, CA.
+- Gemstone panning Moaning Cavern near Angels Camp, CA.

 Nothing says cool like handmade artisan ice cream.
-You can find some deliciously refreshing cool treats handmade, right here in Calaveras County with our four favorite artisan ice cream shops:
+You can find some handmade, delicious, and refreshing cool treats right here in Calaveras County with our four favorite artisan ice cream shops: